 - Collection by your Funeral Director

-After the cremation the ashes are placed in a bag within a plastic urn.
+After the cremation the ashes are placed in a sealed plastic bag within a bio-degradable cardboard box.

-There is a label on the inside and outside of the urn with the deceased’s name and the cremation number.
+There is a label on the inside and outside of the box with the deceased’s name and the cremation number.

-You may also have a favourite container which you would like the ashes to be put in.
+You may choose another container which you would like the ashes to be put in.
 We have a display cabinet in the reception area with a selection of options.
 They include jewellery, ashes into glass, keepsakes urns, caskets, metal urns, scatter tubes.
 Some families wish to split the ashes, which we can also do for you.

 Witnessing the start of a cremation